Handle Operators in String Theory: Explicit Handle Operators

 where the $\bm{a}_n^{\mu}$ are continuous (complex) quantum numbers (recall the definition of a coherent state) and may be associated to polarisation tensors for the modes $\alpha_{-n}^{\mu}$.
 (There are no transversality conditions for these.)
 The anti-chiral half is similarly given by,

 Notice that the second exponentials in the last line of either (\ref{eq:aa chiral}) or (\ref{eq:aa antichiral}), i.e.~the terms associated to the $z_2$ patch, are related to those in the $z_1$ patch (i.e.~the first exponential in the last lines of the same equations) by explicit conjugation of all factors or $i=\sqrt{-1}$ (recall from the operator-state correspondence the creation operators, $\alpha_{-n},\tilde{\alpha}_{-n}$, also have an explicit factor of $i$).
 So the matter sector $z_2$ patch vertex operators are precisely {\it Euclidean adjoints} of the matter sector $z_1$ patch vertex operators \cite{Polchinski_v1,Polchinski88}, and it is satisfying to see this notion derived directly from the defining properties of coherent states, the string path integral and Riemann surface data.
-(For more on the Euclidean adjoint, including a subtle phase that arises in non-trivial topologies, see \cite{SklirosCopelandSaffin16bb}.) \sk
+(The Euclidean adjoint vertex operators actually include a subtle phase in non-trivial topologies that may not have been discussed in the literature\footnote{Based on unpublished work of one of us (DS) with Paul Saffin}.) \sk

 We can proceed in a similar way for the chiral half of the ghost sector,\footnote{Here we make use of the following integral representation; for any Grassmann-odd quantities $A_1,B_1,A_2,B_2$, Grassmann-even numbers $G,\Delta$ (although the case $G=\Delta=1$ is of interest in (\ref{eq:bc-cb chiral}) and (\ref{eq:bc-cb antichiral})), and Grassmann-odd integration variables, $\theta^1,\theta^2,\eta^1,\eta^2$: